squid-cache/squid-cache.github.io/Features/SmpScale.rst

 The implementation speed will depend on funding available for this project.

+== Architecture ==

+The project developers have been through a long discussion process and agreed that a multi-layered SMP approach will be the best way to implement SMP within Squid.

+=== 1.
+Top Layer: master instance with multiple children ===

+Administrators needing to run Squid on large scale SMP systems are already manually configuring multiple instances of Squid to run in parallel.
+We feel this is justification to say the approach is feasible.
+Some work needs to be done to make these configurations far simpler and more automated.

+A mixture of features already added and some few new ones can be adapted to result in a Squid where administrators configure and run one instance that spawns multiple others to reach nearly full potential of the available hardware.

+Initially these instances may share nothing of their running data and storage caches.
+Over time as the lower layers are developed there may become some interactions between instances for efficient caching and handling.

+=== 2.
+Mid Layer: threaded processes ===

+The mid-layer of the final SMP architecture is to be a process handling a mixture of operations in multiple threads.
+The existing binary needs a lot of work done to identify what portions are suitable for becoming individual threads and cleanup of the code for that to be implemented.

+Some components may be isolated to become individual application processes.

+This portion of the development is known to be very large and is expected to occur gradually over many releases.
+Work on this began with early Squid-2 releases and is ongoing.

+The interfaces for helper processes handling disk deletions, ICMP, authentication and URL re-writing are part of this layer.

+=== 3.
+Lowest Layer: multiple event and signal driven threads ===

+At the lowest layer within each thread of operations the current design of non-blocking events is to be retained.
+This has proven to be of great efficiency in scaling already.

+Work on this is joint with work on the mid-layer.
+Identifying groups of events which can be run as a thread with minimal interaction with other threads.
+The approach of having each thread pull data in and run many segments of events on it is preferable to starting and stopping threads frequently.

+Currently existing pathways of processing need to be audited and some may need alterations to reduce resource interactions.

 == Progress and Dependencies ==

  This constitutes how the Squid-3 maintainer sees the current work flowing towards SMP support.
 There are likely to be problems and unexpected things encountered at every turn.

  http://www.squid-cache.org/Devel/papers/threading-notes.txt while old still contains a good and valid analysis of the SMP problems inside Squid which must be hurdled.